 focus on their own success and not have to worry about a team.

 Leadership roles are not the only measure of success in sales.
-Sales reps should measure their
+Individual contributors measure their

 career progression by their increasing quota responsibility and increased earning potential,